evgeniums/cpp-validator/docs/index.md

 #### Adding new locale

-To add a new locale the `phrase_translator` for that locale must be filled.
+To add a new locale the `phrase_translator` for that locale must be populated.

 As a sample of translator of phrases defined in `cpp-validator` library the `validator_translator_sample()` helper can be used which is defined in `validator/reporting/locale/sample_locale.hpp`.
 To add new language or locale copy that file, rename `validator_translator_sample()` to something like `translator_of_<locale_name>` (e.g. `translator_of_de`) and replace its phrases with the translation of the phrases for target locale.